 Since his release, Baker has become a vocal trans activist and regularly attends trans rights protests in the UK.
 During the Trans Pride rally in London yesterday, Baker took to the stage and encouraged violence against feminists who oppose gender ideology.

-“If you see a TERF punch them in the fucking face,” Barker said, to a cheering crowd of trans activists.
+“If you see a TERF punch them in the fucking face,” Baker said, to a cheering crowd of trans activists.
 “TERF,” an acronym which stands for “trans exclusionary radical feminist,” is considered by many to be a derogatory term, and has often been used to justify violence against women who oppose gender ideology.

 But the user reported that the response she received from the Met was outright dismissive of her report.
-The user uploaded screenshots of the email she received, in which an officer named Daniel Warner stated that he did not believe it was appropriate to progress the report further as Barker was protected under freedom of expression laws.
+The user uploaded screenshots of the email she received, in which an officer named Daniel Warner stated that he did not believe it was appropriate to progress the report further as Baker was protected under freedom of expression laws.

 “The crowd that were being spoken to were there for PRIDE day in London and were there for the purposes of expressing their support for LGBTQ+ members,” Warner wrote, adding that Baker may have violated Public Order Act Section 5.
 The section stipulates that a person may be guilty of harassment or abuse if they use threatening words or behavior.
 “I do not believe that this is proportionate to progress any further.”